sagemath/sagewiki_to_gh-2022-10-10/days86.md

 At the occasion of the thematic semester [[http://www.crm.umontreal.ca/Combinatorics2017/index.php/|Algebra and words in combinatorics]] from March to July 2017, a Sage Days will be held at [[http://lacim.uqam.ca/en/|Laboratoire de combinatoire et d'informatique mathématique (LaCIM)]] of [[http://www.uqam.ca/|Université du Québec à Montréal]].

+== Target audience ==

+- Newcomers to advanced users that want to learn more about and get training on the open source mathematical system [[http://sagemath.org|SageMath]] and related software.
+- (would be) developers that want to participate to coding sprints.

 == Confirmed Invited speakers ==

  * [[http://bergeron.math.uqam.ca/|François Bergeron]] (LaCIM, Université du Québec à Montréal); topic: experimental mathematics